 Table 4.2.1.
-Internal and External Environmental Analysis SWOT Matrix
+Internal and External Environmental A Analysis SWOT Matrix -- ----------------------

 BUMG management is good.
 Community participation in BUMG Utilization of village or community facilities and infrastructure Already have a strong legal umbrella.
-BUMG location Employment Village potential mapping Inadequate education and training BUMG management and governance The mindset is still traditional Management management is still traditional BUMG's inability to be bound by contracts with customers Ineffective distribution channels • Support from village government and related stakeholders SO Strategy Optimization of BUMG's performance with WO StrategyCollaborating with other business partners.
+BUMG location Employment Village potential mapping Inadequate education and training BUMG management and governance The mindset is still traditional Management management is still traditional BUMG's inability to be bound by contracts with customers Ineffective distribution channels Support from village SO Strategy WO Strategy government and related • Optimization of BUMG's • Collaborating with other stakeholders performance with business partners.

-International Journal of Economic, Business, Accounting, Agriculture Management and Sharia Administration |IJEBAS E-ISSN: 2808-4713 [https://radjapublika.com/index.php/IJEBAS
+International Journal of Economic, Business, Accounting, Agriculture Management and Sharia Administration |IJEBAS E-ISSN: 2808-4713 https://radjapublika.com/index.php/IJEBAS